News from Los Alamos National Laboratory for March 6

 A seismograph is used to measure Earth’s vibrations.
 Agence France Presse photo.

-n the mid 1990s, Terry Wallace, now at America's Los Alamos National Laboratory, was part of a team studying earth movements in the Andes Mountains along the border between Bolivia and Chile.
+In the mid 1990s, Terry Wallace, now at America's Los Alamos National Laboratory, was part of a team studying earth movements in the Andes Mountains along the border between Bolivia and Chile.

 Occasionally, one of the seismometers would record strange micro-earthquakes, less than 1.0 on the Richter scale.
 Small temblors are common, but these occurred only late at night in a remote plain, 4,000 metres above sea level.
-See the
+See the story here.

 Swift Satellite records early phase of gamma ray burst